tonybro233/CATIA-CAA-Auxiliary-Framework/README.md

 ### VisTempRepFW

-If you want to develop some tools which will __use and select temporary component__, you have to create some components implement specified interface(CAA use Component Object Model).
+If you want to develop some tools which have to __use and select temporary component__, you have to create some components implement specified interface(CAA use Component Object Model).
 This framework has done the fussy works for you, and you just have to import it.

 ```cpp
 // ======== include